Composition (Electroacoustic Music and Interactive Media) MusM

 About the course

-This course provides an in-depth knowledge of cutting-edge compositional techniques, methodologies and associated aesthetics in creative work that intersects with technology and other artistic or scientific forms.
-It serves as excellent preparation for a career as a composer working with technology and audio-media, and provides all the training necessary for embarking on and envisioning novel strands for a PhD.
+Our MusM in electroacoustic composition is based in the NOVARS centre, a state-of-the-art facility which makes Manchester the perfect place to study the subject.
+The course offers an extensive exploration of the electroacoustic medium, equipping students with knowledge of advanced compositional techniques, methodologies, and associated aesthetics that intersect with technology and various artistic or scientific disciplines.
+It serves as an excellent foundation for a career as a composer working with technology and audio media and provides the necessary training for envisioning and embarking on interesting PhDs.

 Together, the taught units encompass a wide range of topics and approaches, including: